 We want to hear from you

-You can come along, learn more about the project and talk to us at these community events/public information sessions:
+We will be at these local community events, so please come along, learn more about the project and talk to us:

 What is the Te Papa peninsula?